 Threadworms are the most common type of worm infection found in Australia.
 Children, particularly pre-school and school-aged children, are more susceptible to threadworm infections, although adults can easily become infected.
 Usually, if one person in the household has a worm infection, it is more than likely that other members of the family will also become infected.

 Threadworms do not go away by themselves, and you cannot build up immunity to them, so they need to be treated in order to eliminate them from the body.
-Anthelmintic herbs such as European Wormwood and Black walnut hulls contain substances that help eliminate intestinal worms from the body by either:
+Traditional anthelmintic herbs such as Wormwood and Black walnut contain substances that help eliminate intestinal worms from the body.

 Worms have no means of storing energy, so they need to eat almost continuously to meet their metabolic needs and any disruption in this process results in energy depletion.
 Worms will also die if they become paralysed and temporarily lose their ability to maintain their position in the digestive tract.